 Fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term as well as what remains for future spending.
 The fund financial statements also look at the Library's most significant funds with all other nonmajor funds presented in total in one column.
-In the case of the Library, the major funds are the General Fund and Building Fund.
+In the case of the Library, the major fund is the General Fund.